To help ensure that the recruiting process results in optimal outcomes for all concerned, Johnson has adopted the following policies:

-In September 2018, Johnson MBA students in the three full-time MBA programs (Two-Year, Ithaca One-Year, and Johnson Cornell Tech One-Year) passed a student referendum on grade non-disclosure.
+Beginning in the 2018 academic year, Johnson MBA students in the three full-time MBA programs (Two-Year, Ithaca One-Year, and Johnson Cornell Tech One-Year) passed a student referendum on grade non-disclosure.
 The policy was motivated by Johnson students’ desire to bring disclosure policies into alignment with Johnson’s collaborative culture and to encourage academic risk-taking.
 The school faculty support the outcome of the referendum.

 Under the terms of the referendum, students will not be permitted to disclose their grades to recruiters until after a full-time, post-graduation job has been extended.
 The policy covers grade point averages (GPAs), grades in courses, and grades on assignments or exams.
 Exceptions include dual degree students who are pursuing non-MBA roles (e.g. JD/MBA candidates who needs to disclose their GPAs to law firm recruiters), Johnson Cornell Tech students applying to positions not restricted to MBAs at the Cornell Tech campus, and students applying for fellowships, public sector, international, and/or nonprofit positions.

 Johnson asks that all recruiters respect the policy and refrain from asking Johnson students about their grades.

 Renege and Offer Policies

 Employers should allow students enough time to make thoughtful decisions.
 We ask that you do not urge students to make early decisions.